open-voice-interoperability/website/site/content/_index.md

     support the mission of the Open Voice Network.
 Members will help shape the future of commerce – in increasingly critical issues of technology, competition, and commercial and personal information privacy.
+resources:
+  heading: Hello
+  text: >-
+    Become an OVN member.
+Doing so allows you to advocate for and financially support the mission of the Open Voice Network.
+Members will help shape the future of commerce – in increasingly critical issues of technology, competition, and commercial and personal information privacy.
 ---